Large Sample Properties of Matching for Balance: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we studied a recent class of matching methods that matches for aggregate covariate balance as opposed to matching for close unit matches.
-After all, aggregate covariate balance is the main diagnostic that investigators carry out in practice.
-Under standard conditions, we showed that this class of matching methods yields a simple difference-in-means estimator that is asymptotically optimal: it is $\sqrt{n}$-consistent, asymptotically normal, and semiparametrically efficient.
-We also establish sufficient conditions that guarantee the existence of a solution to the matching for balance problem.
-These results complement the fundamental results by \cite{abadie2006large}, who showed that a similar estimator is not in general $\sqrt{n}$-consistent for nearest neighbor matching.
+We have analyzed a recent class of matching methods that targets aggregate covariate balance.
+After all, covariate balance is the main diagnostic that investigators carry out in practice.
+As discussed, matching for balance does not preclude also finding close unit matches, because matching for balance can be followed by matching for homogeneity in order to minimize covariate distances between matched units, while preserving aggregate covariate balance (see \citealt{zubizarreta2014matching}).

+Under suitable conditions, we have shown that this class of matching methods yields a simple difference-in-means estimator that is asymptotically optimal: it is $\sqrt{n}$-consistent, asymptotically normal, and semiparametrically efficient.
+As discussed in the simulation study section, these conditions can be stringent in practice because they require the imbalance tolerance $\delta$ to decrease as the sample size increases and there needs to exist a matching solution for such values of $\delta$.
+These results complement the fundamental results by \cite{abadie2006large}, who showed that a similar estimator is not in general $\sqrt{n}$-consistent for nearest neighbor matching with replacement.

-Matching for balance exemplifies how tools from modern optimization (e.g., \citealt{junger200950} and \citealt{bixby2012brief}) can play a central role in the design of observational studies in general (e.g., \citealt{rosenbaum2002observational} and \citealt{imbens2015causal}) and in matching for aggregate covariate balance in particular (e.g., \citealt{zubizarreta2013stronger} and \citealt{keele2015enhancing}).
-In pursuit of statistical efficiency in finite samples, a natural step forward is to augment matching for balance with additional regression adjustments in the spirit of doubly robust estimators (\citealt{robins1994estimation}; see also \citealt{rubin1979using}, \citealt{abadie2011bias}, and \citealt{athey2018approximate} for related approaches).
-To further improve study interpretability and transparency, another promising direction is to build on the methods exposed, e.g., in \cite{rosenbaum2017observation}, using evidence factors and sensitivity analysis for simple and open analyses of matched observational studies. {\putbib[mybibliography15]} \end{bibunit}
+Matching for balance exemplifies how tools from modern optimization (e.g., \citealt{junger200950} and \citealt{bixby2012brief}) can play a central role in the design of observational studies in general (e.g., \citealt{rosenbaum2002observational} and \citealt{imbens2015causal}) and in matching for covariate balance in particular (e.g., \citealt{zubizarreta2013stronger} and \citealt{keele2015enhancing}).
+A natural future research direction is to augment matching for balance as in doubly robust estimators (\citealt{robins1994estimation}; see also \citealt{rubin1979using,abadie2011bias,athey2018approximate} for related approaches).
+Another promising direction is to build on the methods described in \cite{rosenbaum2017observation} on evidence factors and sensitivity analysis for interpretable analyses of matched observational studies.